lespicker/jekyll-bootstrap/_posts/2015-03-22-pano-hawaii.md

 I also did a very slight tone curve adjustment in the BASIC panel to increase contrast, and added a sliver of Clarity.

 {% img /images/bli/2015/03/hawaii-pano-4.jpg%}

 For this "final" image I added some contrast to the sky between the two rock piles, to bring out the clouds a bit.
 Don't forget that you really can't use polarizing filters when doing panos, so I knew from the start that I would have some sky adjustments to make in post.

+### ...
+And a Few Tidbits

+A few more quick points.
+When shooting a pano you will often encounter issues with clouds and sky.
+Clouds move, sometimes very quickly, but these can be patched during post.
+Water also poses challenges, but can often be smoothed in post.
+Most important, if you take too long, as I did in the above pano, exposure can change dramatically, leaving you with significant post work, if you can save the image at all.

+One thing I recommend is that you shoot your first panos in small jpegs, so that post-processing is dramatically shortened.
+Once your technique is etched into muscle memory, you can set up your shoot and proceed through it quickly and smoothly.

-So, that's about it for this demo.
+That's about it for this demo.
 I promise in future instructional videos to be more succinct.
-But in any event I really do appreciate your critiques and the lively comments and discussions that result.
+But, in any event, I really do appreciate your critiques and the lively comments and discussions that result.

 Happy shooting!